The Latest Updates on Invasive Aedes Detections in Placer County

 • Maintain ornamental foundations

-Yellow shaded areas in this map identify where invasive Aedes aegypti mosquitoes have been detected in 2023.
+Yellow shaded areas in this map identify where invasive Aedes aegypti mosquitoes have been detected in 2024.
+Orange shaded areas in this map identify where invasive Aedes aegypti mosquitoes were detected in 2023.

 Invasive Aedes Response Plan